 -If you’ve been blessed with a garbage disposal make sure that works properly along with any exhaust fans

--Test the heat and air conditioning unless you don’t mind the cold during winter or the heat during summer
+-Ask the east coast air conditioning team to test the heat and air conditioner unless you don’t mind the cold during winter or the heat during summer

 -Check to see if all the windows open and close completely

 -Outlets: make sure electrical works.
 Bring a phone charger to test it out

 -Cleanliness because no one wants to move into a dirty house!